GrinonBarrett/Taksidos/Core Rules/Creatures/Korsikhor.md

 **Swim speed**: You may swim up to 1 yard per move, presuming the water isn’t too rough.

-**Flying SPeed**: If it is not prone, it may fly up to 9.5 yards per move.
+**Flying Speed**: If it is not prone, it may fly up to 9.5 yards per move.
 If must fly at least 6 yards per round to remain airborne.

 **Unarmed Attacks**;